Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Results

 where $\ket{Z_\pm}_j$ is the eigenbasis of the $\sigma_j^z$ Pauli matrix.
 Here we use $J = 1$ and $g = J/2 + 0.01.$ All our simulations are done with exact diagonalization for chains up to $N= 15$ spins.

-First, as done in \cite{Fshen2021}, we show in Fig.\ref{fig:mag} the time evolution of the expectation value the total magnetization in $z$ direction, for different initial states defined in \eqref{eq:isostates}.
+We will first reproduce some of the results of \cite{Fshen2021}, to latter compare with ours.
+To qualitatively illustrate the difference between weak and strong thermalization, as done in \cite{Fshen2021}, we show in Fig.\ref{fig:mag} the time evolution of the expectation value the total magnetization in $z$ direction, for different initial states defined in \eqref{eq:isostates}.
 We can see in Figs.\ref{fig:mag}(a) and \ref{fig:mag}(b) that for some initial states, after a fast transient time, the observable oscillations amplitude becomes small; the system strongly thermalizes.
 But for other initial states, Fig.\ref{fig:mag}(c), the fluctuations keep oscillating with significant amplitude.
 Note also that a small change in the initial state may change the behavior Fig.\ref{fig:mag}(d).

 As suggested in the supplementary material of \cite{Banuls2011}, for another model, and studied in \cite{Fshen2021} for this model, this behavior is related to the behavior of entanglement between one spin and the rest of the chain (how it increases with time and its time average value) and to the position of the average energy of the initial state in relation to the energy spectrum of $H$.